fivetran/fivetran_sdk/development-guide.md

 - Log _after_ an action.
 When you log after an action, additional context can be provided.
 - Include details about "what went wrong" in your error message
 - Manage log volume.
 Ask yourself if a consumer of the log message will find it useful to solve a problem and whether that need justifies the cost of storing and managing that log.
 Sources of excessive logging include:
     - **Tracing entries and exits in methods** - Don't do this unless it is absolutely necessary.
-If you must do it, consider using the `NOTICE` level.
     - **Logging inside tight loops** - be careful about what you are logging inside loops, especially if the loop runs for many iterations.
     - **Including benign errors** - when a successful execution flow includes handling errors
     - **Repeating errors** - For instance, if you log an exception trace before each retry, you might end up logging the exception trace unnecessarily or too many times